erikriverson/spyre/README.md

 Spyre is a web-based companion to the R programming language.
 It allows the browser to communicate with a locally running R process.
-Spyre has an advanced object explorer, a chart interface, data importer, and much more.
+Spyre has an advanced object explorer, a GUI interface to ggvis, a data importer, R Markdown previewer, and much more.

 Spyre does not block the R prompt, so you still have full access to the R console in your editor of choice.
 Since it uses a local R